 |Body and Extremities Pink|

 The first 5-10 minutes right after birth are extremely important to the baby.
-The main reason why your doctor wants to do the Apgar score is to find out how the baby is doing, and whether she needs some further support to breath right after birth.
-Inside the uterus, the baby was ‘breathing’ and received it’s oxygen and nutrition through the umbilical cord.
-Once the baby is delivered, the oxygen does not come from the umbilical cord anymore but needs to be delivered though the lungs by the baby taking breaths.
+The main reason why your doctor wants to do the Apgar score is to find out how the baby is doing, and whether she needs some further support to breathe right after birth.
+Inside the uterus, the baby was ‘breathing’ and received oxygen and nutrition through the umbilical cord.
+Once the baby is delivered, the oxygen does not come from the umbilical cord anymore but needs to be delivered through the lungs by the baby taking breaths.
 So the baby’s very first breaths and color will determine whether the lungs are expanding well and deliver oxygen from the air through the lungs to the baby.

 The Apgar score will thus help the doctor figure out the answer to the following questions: